RMNCLDYO/gemini-ai-toolkit/README.md

 - **Chat Functionality**: Engage in interactive conversations with Gemini's advanced conversational models.
 - **Image Captioning**: Analyze images to generate descriptive captions or insights.
 - **Text Generation**: Produce creative and contextually relevant text based on prompts.
-- **Command-Line Interface (CLI)**: Access Gemini AI functionalities directly from the command line for quick integrations and testing.
+- **Command-Line Interface (CLI)**: Access the full suite of functionalities directly from the command line.
-- **Python Wrapper**: Simplify interaction with Google's Gemini models using concise code.
+- **Python Wrapper**: Simplify interaction with Google's Gemini models in only 2 lines of code.
 - **Streamed Responses**: Receive responses as they are generated for real-time interaction.
 - **Safety Settings Integration**: Tailor content filters to prevent the generation of inappropriate or unsafe content.
-- **Flexible Configuration**: Customize API keys, model selection, token limits, and more through environmental variables or command-line arguments.
+- **Flexible Configuration**: Customize the token limits, safety thresholds, stop sequences, temperature and more.

 ## Prerequisites
 - `Python 3.x`